o1-labs/o1js/README-dev.md

 Much like the mina repo, we use the nix registry to conveniently handle git submodules.
 You can enter the devshell with `./pin.sh` and `nix develop o1js#default` or by using direnv with the `.envrc` provided.
+This devshell provides all the dependencies required for npm scripts including `npm run:update-bindings`.

 ## Building Bindings